therealsphinx/support.balsamiq.com/content/sales/othertools.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "How does Balsamiq Mockups compare to other UI/UX tools?"
+title: "How Does Balsamiq Mockups Compare to Other UI/UX Tools?"
 menu:
   menusales:
     parent: sales